zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

    By clicking on the *Multiple objs* button 3DSC allows to import several objects with a single command.
    In the import window, user must: first, locate the appropriate file; second, select the correct options on the right side of the window (default option allow to successfully import the obj file).
-If the obj file are not *Z Up* and *Y Forward* oriented, user can choose the correct orientation by exploring the corresponding drop-down menu.
+If the obj file are not *Z Up* and *Y Forward* oriented, user can choose the correct orientation by exploring the corresponding drop-down menu ((:numref:`Fig. %s <ImportersFIG_03>`)).
    The option *shifting coordinates*, if selected, allow to import georeferenced data with an associated *SHIFT.txt* file.

 .. _Exporters: